Pnar people: History

-As with all sub-tribes of the Khasi tribe, the Pnar sub-tribals have no recorded history of their own.
-However, they are mentioned in the Buranji chronicles of Assam and the British records.
+As with all sub-tribes of the Khasi tribe, the Pnars have no recorded history of their own; however, they are mentioned in the Buranji chronicles of Assam and the British records.

-Like all the other sub-tribes of the Khasi tribe, the Pnar people also claim descent from Ki Hynñiew Trep [ seven 'huts'(derived from - ïing 'Trep') or seven families ].
+Like all the other sub-tribes of the Khasi tribe, the Pnar people also claim descent from Ki Hynñiew Trep [ seven 'huts' (derived from - ïing 'Trep') or seven families ].
 The rulers of the medieval Jaintia Kingdom belonged to the Synteng community.
-The Kingdom was annexed by the British East India Company in 1835, and merged into the Assam province.
-The Jaintia Hills district was established in the region after the establishment of the Meghalaya state in independent India, in 1972.
-There are Pnar people in the Jaintiapur upazila, Sylhet, Bangladesh.
+The Kingdom was annexed by the British East India Company in 1835 and merged into the Assam province.
+The Jaintia Hills district was established in the region after the establishment of the Meghalaya state in independent India in 1972.
+There are also Pnar people in the Jaintiapur upazila, Sylhet, Bangladesh.

 Religion

 The original tribal religion of the Pnars is known as Niamtre.
 The Pnar tribals believe that their religion is God-given (not founded by man) and comes to this world by God's decree.
 The three cardinal principles dictated by God are kamai yei hok, tipbru tipblai and tipkur tipkha.
 They signify right living and practice based on right livelihood; fulfillment of duties towards fellow men to reach God; and showing respect to the members of one's father's and mother's clans.
-Therefore, Niamtre stresses equal weight to be given to fellow humans to attain realisation of God.
+Therefore, Niamtre stresses equal weight to be given to fellow humans to attain the realisation of God.

-Religion-wise, out of 4 lakh Jaintias, around 2.4 lakh (60% of the ethnic population) professed Christian faith of various denominations particularly (Catholic and Protestant) and the remaining 1.6 lakh (40% of ethnic population) practice their original tribal religion called "Ka Niamtre".
+Religion-wise, out of 4 lakh Jaintias, around 2.4 lakh (60% of the ethnic population) professed Christian faith of various denominations, particularly Catholic and Protestant, and the remaining 1.6 lakh (40% of the ethnic population) practice their original tribal religion called "Ka Niamtre".